DamjanT1988/TIME-SCHEDULER-MANAGEMENT-SYSTEM-TEST/README.md

 # CAIRE Field Service Routing Demo

-This project implements the CAIRE full-stack work sample using Next.js, TypeScript, Timefold.ai, and Bryntum SchedulerPro.
-It demonstrates baseline schedule visualization, optimization through the Timefold Route Plans API, KPI calculations, drag-and-drop edits, adjustable layout modes, robust fallback solver logic, and improved UI/UX structure.
+This project implements the CAIRE full-stack work sample using Next.js, TypeScript, Timefold.ai, Bryntum SchedulerPro, and React Leaflet.
+It demonstrates baseline schedule visualization, optimization through the Timefold Route Plans API, KPI calculations, drag-and-drop edits, adjustable layout modes, fallback solver logic, and a geographic map layer showing all visits colored per technician.
 GitHub Copilot and ChatGPT were used to accelerate development, as encouraged in the assignment.

 -----------------------------------------------------------------------